Shark in the Water: In popular culture

 In 2009, the song was featured in the Ugly Betty episode, "The Bahamas Triangle".

 In the summer of 2010, a Degrassi promo aired in both Canada and the United States, for season 10, and was featured in the mid-season finale, All Falls Down (Part Two).

 In 2010, the song appeared in the season seven episode of House, "Small Sacrifices".

+The song plays in the end credit scene of A Turtle’s Tale: Sammy‘s Adventures, released in 2010.